 Ongoing Training Requirements

-Annual Training: Three hours, including:
+Annual Training: 3 hours, including:

-Current Pediatric CPR/AED and Pediatric First Aid Certification
+Current pediatric CPR/AED and pediatric First Aid certification.

-• Training does not count towards your annual training requirements
+• Training does not count towards your annual training requirements.

-Annual Training: Nine hours, including:
+Annual Training: 9 hours, including:

-Current Pediatric CPR/AED and Pediatric First Aid Certification
+Current pediatric CPR/AED and pediatric First Aid certification.

-• Training does not count towards your annual training requirements
+• Training does not count towards your annual training requirements.

 Annual Training: 10 hours, including:

-Current Pediatric CPR/AED and Pediatric First Aid Certification
+Current pediatric CPR/AED and pediatric First Aid certification.

-• Training does not count towards your annual training requirements
+• Training does not count towards your annual training requirements.

 Staff